Singularity Categories of B\"ackstr\"om Orders: Introduction

-\begin{theorem}[=Theorem \ref{thm:stable equivalence}] Assume that $\Lambda=(\Lambda,\Gamma)$ is a B{\"a}ckstr{\"o}m order and keep the notations above.
-Let $\CM \Lambda$ be the category of Cohen-Macaulay $\Lambda$-modules.
-Then we have a categorical equivalence

-where $\smod_s H$ is the full subcategory of $\smod H$ whose objects contain no non-zero simple direct summand. \end{theorem}
+is a finite dimensional hereditary algebra; see Theorem \ref{thm:rep_of_Back}.
+Based on this correspondence, we provide a categorical equivalence. \begin{theorem}[=Theorem \ref{thm:stable equivalence}] Assume that $\Lambda=(\Lambda,\Gamma)$ is a B{\"a}ckstr{\"o}m order and keep the notations above.
+Then we have a categorical equivalence $\sCM \Lambda \simeq \smod_s H$, where $\smod_s H$ is the full subcategory of $\smod H$ whose objects do not contain any non-zero simple direct summand. \end{theorem}

-A similar correspondence appears in the representation theory of finite dimensional algebras with radical square zero.
-Let $A$ be such an algebra.
-Then the finitely generated $A$-modules correspond to the finitely generated $H'$-modules, and also to the representations of the quiver/species of $H'$, where
+We have seen that the representation theory of radical square zero algebras and B{\"a}ckstr{\"o}m orders behaves similarly: both correspond to hereditary algebras of the form of upper triangle matrices.
+Motivated by this phenomenon, we purpose the following slogan: